Cobblestone: A Divide-and-Conquer Approach for Automating Formal Verification: The Approach

-\tool starts by sampling whole proofs from an instruction-tuned LLM~\cite{ouyang2022training}.
-The prompt we send to the LLM consists of two strings---a system message with high-level directions about the task the LLM should perform, and a user message with details specific to the current theorem.
-The system message directs the LLM to produce a whole proof for the provided theorem, and the user message contains the following information: \begin{itemize}
+Central to \tool's proof synthesis is using an instruction-tuned LLM~\cite{ouyang2022training} to sample whole proofs. \tool's prompt consists of two parts---a system message with high-level directions about the task the LLM should perform, and a user message\footnote{``user message'' is terminology used by the OpenAI API. \tool generates these prompts automatically, without a user.} with details specific to the current theorem.